Omar Fateh: Minnesota Senate

 In 2020, Fateh announced a primary challenge to incumbent Senator Jeff Hayden.
-A self-declared democratic socialist, he received support from groups such as the Democratic Socialists of America and the Sunrise Movement.
+A self-declared democratic socialist, he received support from the Democratic Socialists of America and the Sunrise Movement.
 He also received the Minnesota Democratic-Farmer-Labor Party's endorsement.
-Fateh defeated Hayden in the August primary, 54% to 45%, and was elected to the Minnesota Senate with 89% of the vote in the general election.
+Fateh defeated Hayden in the August primary, and was elected to the Minnesota Senate with 89% of the vote in the general election.

 Fateh was sworn into the Minnesota legislature on January 5, 2021.
 During his first term, the Senate was under Republican control and the DFL controlled the House and governor's office.
 Fateh authored 54 bills during the 2021–22 session.

 Fateh authored a bill passed during the 2021–22 session that exempted fentanyl test strips from being considered drug paraphernalia.
 In January 2023, the Star Tribune reported that since legalization, community organizations and nonprofits had given away more than 100,000 strips, and cited evidence from surveys demonstrating that the strips changed user behavior, noting that 89% of users "took overdose-prevention measures once they discovered fentanyl".

-In 2022, Fateh defeated a challenger in the August 9 DFL primary, winning every precinct.
+In 2022, Fateh defeated a challenger in the DFL primary, winning every precinct.
 He defeated Republican nominee Andrew Schmitz in the November general election with over 90% of the vote.
 In 2022, Democrats won a "trifecta", taking control of the Senate, House, and governor's office.
 Fateh was appointed chair of the Senate Higher Education committee and vice chair of the Senate Human Services Committee.